Tensor SVD: Statistical and Computational Limits

 The rest of the article is organized as follows.
-After a brief explanation of the basic notations and tensor algebra that will be used throughout the paper in Section \ref{sec:notation_preliminary}, we state the fast higher order orthogonal iteration method and the non-convex maximum likelihood estimation for tensor SVD in Section \ref{sec:mle-and-spectral}.
-The statistical limits in the context of minimax optimality for the proposed procedures are provided in Section \ref{sec:theory} for strong, weak, and moderate SNR cases, respectively.
-Then we further discuss the computational barriers in moderate SNR case in Section \ref{sec:moderate}.
-Simulation results are provided in Secion \ref{sec:simulation} to justify the theoretical results of this paper.
+After a brief explanation of basic notation and tensor algebra in Section \ref{sec:notation_preliminary}, we state the fast higher order orthogonal iteration and the non-convex maximum likelihood estimation for tensor SVD in Section \ref{sec:mle-and-spectral}.
+The statistical limits in the context of minimax optimality are provided for strong, weak, and moderate SNR cases respectively in Section \ref{sec:theory}.
+Then we further discuss the computational barriers in the moderate SNR case in Section \ref{sec:moderate}.
+Simulation studies are provided in Section \ref{sec:simulation} to justify the theoretical results of this paper.
 We briefly discuss the extension of the results to fourth or higher order tensors and i.i.d. sub-Gaussian noise cases in Section \ref{sec:discuss}.
 The proofs of all technical results are given in Section \ref{sec:proof} and the supplementary materials.